FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     private final Arm arm;
     private final DoubleSupplier speedSupplier;
 ```
-First the subsystem is declared along with a variable called speedSupplier which is a part of the DoubleSupplier class.
+First, the subsystem is declared along with a variable called speedSupplier which is a part of the DoubleSupplier class.
 This class essentially makes objects which are accessible as doubles.

 ### Constructor